bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 These tokens can be bought from this contract at the Buy Price.

 These tokens can always be sold back to this contract at the Sell Price.
 Ethers backing the token balance are locked in the token contract.

+The periods are relative to the contract deployment date of 02:54:00 Mon April 10 2017 UTC (Unix timestamp 1491792840).

     Period                                ETH per BERP
     ------------------------- ------------------------